miskrzy/map-reduce-with-spark/README.md

 To run the program:
  - put the graph-file from https://snap.stanford.edu/data/web-Stanford.html to resources directory
  - load maven dependencies
- - run the main funcion
+ - run the main function